-- 24-hour time, obtained from the real-time-clock on the KXIO2 option module.
-If a KXIO2 is not installed, the time since last power-on will be displayed.
+- 24-hour time, obtained from the real-time-clock on the KXIO2 or KXIBC2 module.
+If neither is not installed, the time since last power-on will be displayed.
 Set the time using MENU:TIME. - Power supply voltage.
-If you have both an internal battery and an external power source connected to the KX2, the display will show the higher of the two voltages.
-This display, as well as the next two, stay visible even when using TUNE, so you can check key-down conditions. - Supply current.
-Typical receive-mode current is 0.15-0.20 A. It can be reduced by turning off the LCD backlight and preamp, and by using headphones.
-Transmit current is typically 1 to 3 A. - Power Amplifier (PA) temperature.
-The KX2's internal PA temperature is shown as PA.1 nnC (Internal).
-If a KXPA100 is connected via the remote-control cable, MENU:PA MODE is ON, and O PWR is set to > 10 W, the KXPA100's PA temperature is shown, as PA.X nnC (eXternal).
+If both an internal battery and external power source are connected to the KX2, this display shows the higher of the two.
+The voltage remains displayed even when using TUNE, so you can check key-down conditions. - Battery Voltage.
+This display is only available if MENU:KXIBC2 is set to NOR; refer to the KXIBC manual.
+Display persists during TUNE. - Supply current.
+Typical RX current is 0.15-0.18 A; TX, 1 to 3 A. Display persists during TUNE. - Power Amplifier (PA) temperature.
+The KX2's internal PA temperature is shown as PA.I nnC (Internal).
+If a KXPA100 is connected via the remote-control cable, MENU:PA MODE is ON, and PWR is set to > 10 W, the KXPA100's PA temperature is shown, as PA.X nnC (eXternal).
 PA temperatures rise gradually as you transmit.
+Display persists during TUNE.